oeb25/msc-thesis/full.md

 ```

 When working with folding trees, it is useful to be able to refer to the set of folded places.
-For this we introduce a function $\leaves$ which computes this.
+For this, we introduce a function $\leaves$ which computes this.